manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

 **Graphical display**
 To have graphical display we need:
 - In your PC: Install Xlaunch
+  - Download and install "Xming X Server for Windows" from: https://sourceforge.net/projects/xming/
-  - Start XLaunch and in first window choose "Multiple windows" and Display 0
+  - Start XLaunch and in first window choose "Multiple windows" and Display "0"
   - in second window select "Start no client".
   - In the third window, ensure that "Disable access control" is selected (this allows your Raspberry Pi to connect).
   - Finish the setup and let XLaunch run in the background.